 #F203 – Case Seminar: Initial Resistances

-Discussions of the concept of resistance is predicated on understanding that almost all instances of resistance is based upon real, imagined, or anticipated pain, which the patient (wisely) wishes to avoid.
-Our mission is to help students understand that this process is to be expected, therefore, we are not to judge our patients, and help students to understand the concept sufficiently so that they can help their patients learn to recognize, respect, and eventually overcome their resistance and thus, be able to analyze it, with us acting acting as their co-pilot in this mutual endeavor.
+Discussions of the concept of resistance are predicated on understanding that almost all instances of resistance are based upon real, imagined, or anticipated pain, which the patient (wisely) wishes to avoid.
+Our mission is to help students understand that this process is to be expected, therefore, we are not to judge our patients, and help students to understand the concept sufficiently so that they can help their patients learn to recognize, respect, and eventually overcome their resistance and thus, be able to analyze it, with us acting as their co-pilot in this mutual endeavor.

 2nd Year – Spring (Semester IV)

 This course addresses the concept of countertransference in psychoanalysis.

 Countertransference, narrowly defined, is the analyst’s transference.
 The term initially described situations in which the analyst’s feelings, attitudes, and reactions toward the analysand are the product of the analyst’s early life.
 The term has evolved to signify all of the analyst’s reactions to the patient’s conscious and unconscious, the analyst’s identification with the internal objects of the analysand, and a relational/constructivist mutually-influenced phenomenon.

 Using as a point of departure Freud’s notion of countertransference we will track the evolution of the term, moving from a classical perspective to views presented by ego psychology, object relations, self psychology, and contemporary relational perspectives.
 We will gain a deeper understanding of the concept and the invaluable tool it represents in treatment, paying close attention to the self-scrutiny of the analyst.

 We will address the different types of countertransference inherent in different diagnoses via case presentations and reading material.
 We will see how countertransference has received increased attention in the literature, mainly as a result of an increased interest in the analytic relationship.